JamesYen220/K86/BOOKSTORE.md

 <img width="486" alt="image" src="https://github.com/JamesYen220/K86/assets/100248639/e0d0a4e9-1ac3-4084-b375-45c916324d88">

-This command will show you the events and configuration related to your `helloworld-deployment`.
+This command will show you the events and configuration related to your `bookstore-deployment`.
 Look for any warning or error messages in the output.

 You can also check the logs of the pods themselves.
 First, get the pod names: